What is beta testing?

-As a beta tester, you can help us to fix things that don't work for you, improve instructions and documentation, and suggest ideas.
-You will receive updates on the latest micro:bit developments via the beta testers newsletter.
+As a micro:bit Beta Tester, you can help us to fix things that don't work for you, improve instructions and documentation, and suggest ideas.
+You will also be the first to receive updates on the latest micro:bit developments via the Beta Tester newsletter.

 micro:bit classroom is designed to help educators easily manage students’ work when programming the BBC micro:bit.
 You can share a program, review students’ work live, download a class report of completed work, and save the whole lesson to resume at a later date.

 Use the Feedback button within the app to tell us what you think.

 The online Python editor beta contains a range of features that The Foundation plan to include in the next release.